spotfiresoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 ## Containers and nodes

-Streaming nodes require the hostname, nodename and DNS working together.
-Tests have shown that the Kubernetes *statefulset* option supports Streaming nodes easiest.
+We use the Kubernetes *statefulset* controller to support good networking ( hostname, nodename and DNS working together ), logical scaling ( pods are started and stopped in order ) and natural pod naming.

 The goal of this sample is to construct the deployment shown below :